 information with your consent or to service your account.

 We will do our best to keep the information collected complete, current and accurate.

 When customers notify us that the information is inaccurate, we will research the

 matter and make any necessary corrections.

 Employee and Vendor Access to Information

-that comply with federal standards to guard your nonpublic personal information, and
+that comply with federal standards to guard your nonpublic personal information,

-transfer customer information to non-affiliated third parties for their own purposes.
+release, use or transfer customer information to non-affiliated third parties for

 Privacy Principles for Customers